znIck43/Everlast-Hub/README.md

 # "Everlast Hub"
-This is my first project so expect bugs k, if you want to know more about this project: https://discord.gg/ (wait until my server reach 16 boosts 👍).
+This is my first project so expect bugs, if you want to know more about this project: https://discord.gg/ (wait until my server reach 16 boosts 👍).